Kangiriyanka/joe-farah/src/pages/posts/post-2.md

 I only truly felt comfortable with the fretboard and the dreaded CAGED system once I built one with python using <a class="secondary-a" href="../projects/tk-music"> tkinter.  </a> If you're lost on where to start,  a fantastic resource I used to support my guitar journey <sup> <a class="secondary-a" href="#footnotes"> 3. <a> </sup> is  <a class="secondary-a"  href="https://www.justinguitar.com/"> Justin Guitar</a>.
 In his videos, he introduces two concepts that are great for practicing chords: '1 minute changes' and 'anchor fingers'.

 For the former, he suggests counting the maximum number of chord changes you can make in a minute without worrying about how it sounds.
 A variation of that exercise is perfect chord changes where you try to make it sound good.
-For the latter, an anchor finger is one that that doesn't change positions even when switching chords.
+For the latter, an anchor finger is one that doesn't change positions even when switching chords.

 &nbsp;